csiro-mlai/hackfest-ppl/README.md

 pip install -r requirements.txt
 ```

-For Windows WITHOUT WSL, see below for an alternative (which, to be clear, is more complicated that installing the free Windows Subsystem for Linux).
+For Windows users who do NOT wish to installthe free  WSL, see below for an alternative.

-If you wish to additionally visualize graphical models, you need graphviz.
+If you wish to additionally visualize graphical models, you need the `graphviz` binary.
-Depending on your platform this will be something like
+Depending on your platform this will be something like:

 ```bash
 brew install graphviz       # MacOS with homebrew